For a guide explaining the different types of loan and how to select the best option for you is available from MoneyExpert.

 There are a number of other ways to raise money if you do not want to borrow from a bank or building society, known collectively as Last Resort Borrowing, but they are all extremely expensive compared to other forms of borrowing and should only be used as an absolute last resort.

-However, be cautious about illegal moneylenders – see bottom of page.
+Be cautious about illegal moneylenders

 Illegal Money Lenders, or Loan sharks are unlicensed moneylenders who charge very high interest rates and sometimes use threats and violence to frighten people who can’t pay back their loan.